docpad-archive/documentation/community/contribute.html.md

 1. Fork the repository of the DocPad Core: https://github.com/docpad/docpad
 1. Clone your fork to your machine then `cd` into it
-1. Run `npm run-script prepare` to install any missing dependencies
+1. Run `npm run prepare` to install any missing dependencies
-1. Run `npm run-scripe compile` to compile the project
+1. Run `npm run compile` to compile the project
 1. Run `npm test` to test the project
 1. Run `npm link` to make this development instance of the projects available to other projects (via `npm link docpad`)